qaware/minikube-support/README.md

 ## Quickstart

-1. Install `minikube`
+1. Install `minikube`:
-2. Download the latest release and place it somewhere into your `$PATH`.
+   - Download the latest release and place it somewhere into your `$PATH`.
+   - Or using Brew:

+     ```shell script
+     brew install qaware/minikube-support/minikube-support
+     ```
-3. Start your cluster `minikube start`
+2. Start your cluster `minikube start`
-4. Install internal and external components with `minikube-support install -l`
+3. Install internal and external components with `minikube-support install -l`
    - If you don't want to install the external components (mkcert, CoreDNS) just run `minikube-support install`.
-5. Run the dashboard: `minikube-support run`
+4. Run the dashboard: `minikube-support run`
    ![Dashboard after start of `minikube-support run`](docs/run.png)

 For more information about using please take a look into the